aimedvedeva/St.GeorgeClassifier/README.md

 | src/data       | dataset class and some utility functions for generation overall dataset and further sample |
 | src/models     | include models' classes                                                                    |

-# How to lunch the project
+# How to launch the project

 Should set preferable parameters in `config.yaml` file.